plurb/Aetherwynn-Unstable-Isotopes/Classes/Fighter/Fighter Class.md

 You can do so again at 6th, 8th, 12th, 14th, 16th, and 19th level in this class.

+---

 ## Feat
 *4th-level Ability (All Classes)*

-You learn a feat.
+You earn a feat.
 This feat can be either a General, Martial, or Fighter feat.
-You learn additional feats at 8th, and 12th level.
+You earn additional feats at 8th, and 12th level in this class.

 ## Multiattack
 *5th-level Ability (Barbarian, Fighter, Monk)*